knstl/konstellation/README.md

 ### To join testnet follow this steps

-NOTE: If you are using Windows, add flag *--home D:\\.konstellation* or another folder you choose for all commands that will be used as home directory
+NOTE: If you are using Windows, add flag *--home D:\\.konstellation* or another folder you choose for all commands.
+This folder will be used as home directory and will contain blockchain history.

 #### Initialize data and folders
 ```bash